ahay/src/user/pyang/readme.txt

     POCS implemented in frequency domain (see sfpocs) data gives much faster speed.
 It saves the storage and computational cost of FFT. sfpocs can handle any dimensional data interpolation.
+    Thanks ot the data generation effort done by Sergey in the sript of /book/xjtu/test/pocs5d/SConstruct as the validation.

 For more information on FPOCS, check the paper:
  Yang Pengliang, Gao Jinghuai, Chen Wenchao, "On analysis-based two-step interpolation methods for randomly sampled seismic data"